 Once your meats and vegetables (or seafood!) are perfectly grilled indoors, it's time to serve up the feast to your hungry family and friends.
 You can cook almost anything indoors that you would normally cook on an outdoor BBQ!
 Don't forget the sides either.
 What's an indoor BBQ without the potato salad, after all?

 Grilling indoors is that simple, but there are a few more tips, tricks, and hacks that you'll need to start to reproduce that authentic BBQ flavor indoors.
 Here are our top tips from our indoor grilling experts!

 When it comes down to the size of your grill pan, bigger is definitely better.
 Purpose-built outdoor grill pans are great because they have so much space.
 The larger your grill surface, the more you can cook, and the better organized your BBQ will be.

 If you can only grill one or two items at a time, your meats are going to get cold while your vegetables are still grilling.
 You want to be able to serve everything piping hot in the middle, so the larger your grill pan, the better!

 The material you pick is essential too.
-Our indoor grill experts always recommend using a heavy-duty cast iron grill pan.
+Our indoor grill experts always recommend using a heavy-duty cast iron grill pan - it is a safest cookware for your health.
 Not only does cast iron last forever, but it can actually add a lot to the flavor.